 Just five blocks from the centre of Jasper town you’ll find the highly recommended Mount Robson Inn.
 With comfortable rooms, included continental breakfast, year round hot tubs and number of amenities, this option is a greatly value just minutes from Jasper National Park.

 For a taste of history, check in at the Athabasca Hotel.
 This contemporary hotel has been around since 1929, and offers visitors a variety of additions services such as complimentary passes to the Jasper Activity and Aquatic Centre.
 With vintage-style décor, an unbeatable location and warm hospitality, you can be sure to enjoy your stay here.

 - Never feed or approach wildlife.
 Always carry bear spray.
-Of course Bears will be hibernating in the winter, but you should always be careful around any wildlife.

 - Even though it may look pristine, make sure you boil, treat or filter all water before drinking it.

 - If bringing pets in the park, always keep them on a lease – they may look appetizing to a predator.